Live Cell Analysis

 How does it work?

 The tests are carried out by extracting a minute amount of blood from the fingertip.
-The blood is viewed through a high-powered microscope.
-The microscope is linked to a video monitor, allowing the client to view the blood during the analysis.
-By observing different components in the live sample and patterns in the dried sample, the analyst will then suggest an appropriate diet and supplementation plan.
+The blood is then viewed through a high-powered microscope linked to a video monitor, allowing the client to view the blood during the analysis.
+By observing different components in the live sample and patterns in the dried sample, the analyst will then suggest an appropriate suggestion plan including elements of supplementation, diet, exercise and other therapies.

 Among the phenomena observed in the live and dry blood are: